rachelradical/InclineAI-website/content/pages/about.md

       type: TitleBlock
       text: About Incline AI
       color: text-dark
-    subtitle: Be in good company
+    subtitle: Connecting the Steel City to the Future
     text: >
       A service that provides advice and guidance to startups and small businesses.